shamiroxs/EmberLands/README.md

 ![Logo](public/preview.png)

-**Emberlands: The Last Flame** is a browser-based 3D fantasy RPG survival game built with **Three.js**, featuring real-time multiplayer **duels**, physics-based movement, and a dynamic snow-covered world where the last remnants of fire are sacred.
-Players explore a mystical frozen forest, challenge nearby players to combat in magical summoned arenas, and strive to protect (or conquer) the last flame in a world on the brink.
+**Emberlands: The Last Flame** is a browser-based 3D fantasy RPG survival game built with **Three.js**, featuring real-time multiplayer **duels** and physics-based movement.
+Players explore a mystical land, challenge nearby players to combat in magical summoned arenas, and strive to protect (or conquer) the last flame in a world on the brink.

 This project is both a game and a learning journey — combining 3D rendering, physics, multiplayer, and storytelling into one long-term creative experience.